starlake-ai/starlake/README.md

 ### Transform

-Let's say we want to transform the data extracted from the previous example before loading it into a datawarehouse
+Let's say we want to build aggregates from the previously loaded data

 ```yaml